 Did you know there are over 25 expenses you can immediately claim as tax deductions from your investment property?
 By using tech to enhance your record-keeping system, you’ll easily be able to get a snapshot of what deductions you’re eligible to claim.
 And trust us, this will help you get the best bang for your buck when working with an accountant.

 And while we’re chatting about tax returns, it’s important to find a great accountant to help you get the most back at tax time.
-Not all accountants offer the same level of service and a lot of this has to do with how much you’re willing to invest.
+Not all accountants or accounting software offer the same level of service and a lot of this has to do with how much you’re willing to invest.
 While it might seem smart to go for the cheapest option, you’ll typically only receive a basic tax return rather than strategic advice about how to structure your investments, reduce your expenses and grow your portfolio.

 Invest in the right team of experts